LiveNathan/blog/_posts/power.md

 creates real stress and risk.
 You have gear from multiple departments, significant power draws, and clients who expect professionalism—but you're trying to manage everything through your rental management system.

-This is where tools integrated into quoting and planning software (like what we're exploring at Squarewave) could be genuinely helpful.
+This is where tools integrated into quoting and planning software could be genuinely helpful.
 You can plan your power distribution as you're building your quote, print a balanced power plan, and show up to the gig with confidence.
 The tech isn't scrambling to figure things out under pressure, and the PM has documented their due diligence.